 A Map variable may not have a variable length dimension.

-The fully-qualified name of a map must either be in the same lexical scope as the array variable, or the map must be in some enclosing scope.
+The fully qualified name of a map must either be in the same lexical scope as the array variable, or the map must be in some enclosing scope.

 The set of named “associated dimensions for a map must be a subset of the set of named “associated dimensions” for the array variable.